 Warm, moist airstreams moving from temperate to polar latitudes form large banks of sea fog along wide fronts and are gradually cooled by moving over cold water.
 Advection fog is the greatest hazard to sailors as it is very thick and persistent, even in the presence of a strong wind.
 With advection sea fog, expect it to be accompanied by winds of up to 12 knots to 20 knots if the incoming air is already at or near dew point.

-When it occurs, it is important to determine the boat's accurate position.
+When advection fog occurs, it is important to determine the boat's accurate position.
 When onshore winds meet cliffs or mountains often the fog is lifted for up to a mile offshore, generating a corridor of visibility along the shore.
 Advection fog disperses when a wind change brings drier air.

 [ Frontal fog ] arises along the warm front of a depression when warm air rises over cold air cooling rapidly to below its dew point forming a long narrow strip of fog along the front.
 Frontal fog is seen as low cloud, which falls to sea level and also develops as high-level fog above clear conditions, obscuring high shore features from view.
 Frontal fog is not for the most part persistent, but causes problems with pilotage if navigating using landmarks such as transits or lighthouses.

 Warm moist air trapped between two colder fronts may form warm sector mists in the area of a depression.
-As occlusion takes place, the compressed warm air becomes saturated, with only a small drop in temperature as it contacts a cold sea, or air producing fog.
+As occlusion takes place, the compressed warm air becomes saturated, with only a small drop in temperature as it contacts a cold sea, or air producing the typical frontal fog.

-[ Arctic sea smoke ] found in arctic and polar regions, occurs when cold air absorbs moisture as it passes over a warmer sea.
-The excess moisture unable to be absorbed by the cold air, so immediately condenses into fog.
+[ Arctic sea smoke ] is a type of fog found in arctic and polar regions, occurs when cold air absorbs moisture as it passes over a warmer sea.
+What causes sea smoke is the excess moisture that is unable to be absorbed by the cold air, so it immediately condenses into fog.
 At the same time the air is warmed by the sea causing the dew point to rise and the fog at sea level disperses.